arminstr/arminstr.github.io/en/_posts/2021-01-01-introducing-open-recycling.md

 As a non-profit, our aim is to build value for everyone rather than shareholders.
 Researchers will be strongly encouraged to publish their work, whether as papers, blog posts, or code, and our patents (if any) will be shared with the world.
 We’ll freely collaborate with others across many institutions and expect to work with companies to research and deploy new technologies.[^1]

-Open Recycling is a project currently run by Armin Straller the creator of an open-source plastic sensor called reremeter.
+Open Recycling is a project started by Armin Straller the creator of the open-source plastic sensor called reremeter.

 ---